 Therefore, the solution is to legalize it before Ramadan so that as the month starts, you are well sure that your fast will be accepted – at least for that.
 After all, legalizing marriage in Islam shouldn’t be something complex or expensive.
 All it takes is getting consent from the father-in-law.
 The rest will be to arrange with your religious leader whether to do it from home or from the mosque.

 Do: Be Calm, Patient and Tolerant

 Practice patience and remain calm throughout the lifespan of the holy month of Ramadan.
 It does no good to raise your voice high or to get angry with others.
-Even when you are not happy with something or at someone, handle the situation with calmness.
-Be tolerant and patient with everyone.
+Even when you are not happy with something or someone, handle the situation with calmness.
+Be tolerant and patient with everyone and with every situation.

 Do: All A Good Muslim Does

 Yes, you heard me right!
 Every time you go to the mosque, your Imam preaches on how a good Muslim ought to conduct themselves.
 Whatever good deed a good Muslim should do, do it during the month of Ramadan and Allah will double your rewards.

 Those and many others are the dos of Ramadan.
 Now, since we are looking at both dos and don’ts of Ramadan, the holy month for the Muslims, let’s head to the don’ts.